leverh/react-bookhub-app/README.md

 **Usage:**

 This component can be used wherever a button with floating footer style is required, and its action can be customized based on the parent component’s requirement.
+In my case, I use it to open up a modal imprint window.

 **Example:**